Dear Parenting Parents:

 Caring for elderly parents can be an uphill climb.

 But the best thing you might be able to do is lift your parents up—preferably out of their chairs.
 Studies show that adults 65 years of age and older (a large group that makes up 16.5 percent of the US population) spend 65 to 80 percent of their waking time sitting.
-This sedentary state is caustic—deteriorating all aspects of our elders' health from the strength of their hearts to their sense of independence (Galloza, 2017).
+This sedentary state is toxic—deteriorating all aspects of our elders' health from the strength of their hearts to their sense of independence (Galloza, 2017).

 As in all stages of life, exercise is key to helping your parents feel better and prevent future decline.
 But the type of exercise you tell your parents to try should be custom-tailored to their age, and, in some cases, supervised.